Introduction

 We are seeking community feedback to help shape the final design and ensure it responds to the needs of local residents, nearby businesses and oval users.

-- delivering a new footpath that has been carefully located to meet site requirements and provide a direct connection to the new building.
+• delivering a new footpath that has been carefully located to meet site requirements and provide a connection to the new building.

-Lighting upgrades will also be installed to support night-time use and potential casual hire of the facilities, with the design ensuring that light spill to surrounding areas is minimised.
+Carpark lighting upgrades will also be installed to support casual hire and night-time use of the new Community Changeroom Facility, with the design ensuring that light spill to surrounding areas is minimised.

 What is Council seeking feedback on?